-1⁄2 a cup

-3 level tablespoonfuls of butter, 2 1⁄2 cups of powdered sugar,

-6 tablespoonfuls of Baker's Cocoa,
+1/2 a cup of milk, 3 level tablespoonfuls of butter, 2-1/2 cups of powdered sugar, 6 tablespoonfuls of Baker's Cocoa, Pinch of salt.
+1 teaspoonful of vanilla.

-Pinch of salt,

 Mix all ingredients together but vanilla; cook, stirring constantly, until it begins to boil, then cook slowly, stirring occasionally, eight or ten minutes, or until it makes a firm ball when dropped in cold water.
 When cooked enough, add the vanilla and beat until it seems like very cold molasses in winter.
 Pour into a buttered pan; when firm, cut in squares.
 Great care must be taken not to beat too much, because it cannot be poured into the pan, and will not have a gloss on top.